PChwistek/APP2020_Workshop1/README.md

     result = self.question_text + " -- Replies: " + str(self.get_num_replies())
     return result
 ```
 This method overrides the built-in __str__ method that is available to all Python objects.
 It is similar to the toString() method in Java.
-In essence, whenever you would want to convert this object into its string representation, Python will call this method.
-Therefore, if we ever pass this Question object to a print() statement, the object will be represented in the manner described.
+In essence, whenever you would want to convert an object of type Question into its string representation, Python will call this method.
+Therefore, if we ever pass a Question object to a print() statement, the object will be represented in the manner described.
 E.g. "What is the capital of France? -- Replies: 0" for a Question object with a question_text = "What is the capital of France" and no replies

 ## main.py
 ```